CU-CSCI3308-Fall2025/group-project-SairamBhargav/ReadMe.md

-Brief Application description
-Contributors - In this case, it will be the team Members Technology Stack used for the project
-Prerequisites to run the application - Any software that needs to be installed to run the application Instructions on how to run the application locally.
-How to run the tests
-Link to the deployed application

 MatchFlix makes picking a movie to watch more fun.
 You can browse a discover page filled with movies and add them to your watchlist, or you can use our swipe feature to dislike and like movies, after liking a certain amount of movies our reccomendation algorithim will give the user some movies they should watch.

 Contributers: Bhargav Sairam, Ryan Fayock, Karson Kelley, Aswaanth Karuppasamy, Charlie Guo, Neville Jijina